OpenScore/Lieder/README.md

 Scores can be downloaded individually in PDF, MIDI, MusicXML, MP3 and other formats from their [official pages][OpenScore Lieder] on MuseScore.com.
-Alternatively, scores can be converted to other formats *en masse* using MuseScore's free destop software using either the [command line interface][MuseScore Command Line] or the [Batch Convert Plugin].
+Alternatively, scores can be converted to other formats *en masse* using MuseScore's free desktop software using either the [Batch Convert Plugin] or the [command line interface][MuseScore Command Line] as explained below.

 [MuseScore]: https://musescore.org/
 [Batch Convert Plugin]: https://musescore.org/en/project/batch-convert
 [MuseScore Command Line]: https://musescore.org/en/handbook/3/command-line-options#EXAMPLES

+## Batch conversion with the [command line interface][MuseScore Command Line]

+To convert the corpus using the [command line interface][MuseScore Command Line], you need a json file with in / out path pairs.
+We provide such a file [here](./data/corpus_conversion.json) with the latest contents of the corpus, ready for converting the scores as given (mscx files) to mxl.
+Implement the batch conversion with the current `corpus_conversion.json` from this folder with the command:
+`mscore -j corpus_conversion.json`

+We aim to keep this contents file up to date so you should not need to adjust it for simple conversions (of whole corpus from mscx to mxl).
+That said, we also provide the means to do so if necessary: see [this script](./corpus_conversion.py).

+To create a new / updated version of the `corpus_conversion.json`, run `python3 corpus_conversion.py` from this folder.

+For conversion to another file format, before the relevant step/s above, replace `.mxl` with the desired format (`.pdf` or `.mid`) either directly for every instance in the `corpus_conversion.json` file or in the [corpus_conversion.py script](./corpus_conversion.py) (as the `out_format` in the `prep_conversion_doc` function).

 ## Directory structure